 This guide gives you some starting points to consider across 4 key lifestyle areas; Home, Health, Work and Hobbies:

-Whether you rent or have a mortgage on your home, our houses cost us a lot, so looking into your spending here is going to be beneficial:
+Whether you rent or have a mortgage on your home, our houses cost us a lot, so looking into ways you can save money at home is going to be one of the most beneficial places for changes that can make a significant saving impact:

 You could also install a geyser blanket - either purchase one or make your own from ''think pink'' material.
 It's a good plan to isolate the first metre of your existing hot water pipe as well.